MSU-Libraries/sandhill/README.md

 Sandhill was named for the sandhill crane, a migratory bird that spends part of its time in Michigan.

 ### What technologies are required to successfully work with Sandhill?
-Sandhill relies on the following technologies:
+Sandhill has been developed with the following technologies:

 * Python 3
 * Flask
-* Jinja
-* Sass/SCSS
+* Jinja2
-* HTML
+* HTML / JSON
-* Ubuntu or other Debian-based servers
+* Linux (Ubuntu/Debian based servers)

 ## Local setup
 Use this setup if you want to: